TASK FORCE MEETING

-The Office on Violence Against Women (OVW), U.S. Department of Justice is postponing the meeting of the Task Force on Research on Violence Against American Indian and Alaska Native Women (hereinafter “the Task Force”) previously scheduled for February 10, 2025.
-The meeting will be rescheduled.
-Email notifications will be sent out once a date is determined.
+The Office on Violence Against Women (OVW), U.S. Department of Justice held the meeting of the Task Force on Research on Violence Against American Indian and Alaska Native Women (hereinafter “the Task Force”) on September 30, 2025 from 1:00p.m. - 5:00p.m.
+ET.
+The meeting was virtual.

 Summaries of past meetings and information about the Task Force can be found on OVW’s Task Force Website: Office on Violence Against Women (OVW) | Section 904 Task Force